lorenzoridolfi9/Pneumonia-Detection/README.md

 - causal rotation of the images
 - moving the images vertically and horizontally

-Replicas of images whose class was numerically lower were created.
+Replicas of images whose class was numerically lower were created, so that now the present dataset is balanced.

+### Model Creation ⚒️
+The model was designed using a convolutional neural network (CNN) with the goal of achieving accurate classification of X-ray images.
+The model structure includes several convolutional layers, max pooling, dropout to prevent overfitting, and fully connected layers.
+The activation function used is 'relu' for convolutional layers and 'sigmoid' in the last layer for binary classification.